bsmith89/notes/ssCPO9it.md

 -   [a dash]
 -   Just a lot of information
 -   extend both days by 30 min to get more time for last session
 -   Consider doing the project differently.
-Maybe you can have a pre-written code in spyder?
+Maybe you can have a pre-written code in Spyder?
 Too many commands presented without explanation of what exactly they do.
 I wish there was more on making "pretty" plots with axes, legends, error bars, etc.
 -   The ultimate goal of the challenge questions could be explained better so know what we're trying to do

 #### Good ####

--   The workship covered a good range of useful things
+-   The workshop covered a good range of useful things
 -   Thanks!
 I learned a ton.
 -   nice workshop
 -   good job!
 Thank you.